Home » Southern Comfort Food » Braised Cabbage with Potatoes and Smoked Sausages

 • 1/4 tsp fennel seed

-• 2 cups 1″ cubed Yukon gold/red potatoes
+• 2 cups 1" cubed Yukon gold potatoes or red potatoes

-• 1 3 lb head cabbage cut into 1″ pieces
+• 1 3 lb head cabbage cored and sliced into 1" thin strips

 • 2/3 cup chicken stock